 Shown below is the calorie and sugar content in popular beers, stout and ciders.
 If like me, you like to drink alcohol you’ll be interested to see the results I found.
-This week I’ve detailed beer, stout and cider, next week I’ll be detailing wine, spirits and their mixers and liqueurs.
-So remember to follow me on Facebook if you’d like to find out about these next week and leave a comment below if you’ve a favourite drink you’d like me to look into.
+Next week I’ll be detailing wine, spirits and their mixers, so remember to follow me on Facebook if you’d like to find out about these.

 I’m not here to talk about the rights and wrongs or damage alcohol causes, you’re an adult and that’s for you to choose.
 I’m just hoping to help people know what they’re drinking and to make better choices about what they drink and in what quantity.

 Like most things in moderation and in the right portion size they are for most people ok to drink.
 However, for someone wishing to lose weight it would dramatically decrease your chances of losing weight, if you choose to drink any beer, stout or cider in excess.
 For example: